brianhill/black-holes/daily_schedule_term_3.md

 * Monday, Nov.
 11 &mdash; Problem Set 11 is [here](./assignments/ProblemSet11.nb.pdf) and in your file folders &mdash; Finish reading Chapter 2 &mdash; We discussed the relation between E, p, h, &lambda;, and &nu; for photons, and contrasted it with the relation between E, p, and m for massive particles* &mdash; Presentation: Walker and Rebecca, the Zeno's Paradox problem
 * Thursday, Nov.
 14 &mdash; Problem Set 12 is [here](./assignments/ProblemSet12.nb.pdf) and in your file folders &mdash; No new reading assignment (just continue to consolidate your understanding of Chapter 2) &mdash; Presentation: Eli and Eden, the Chesapeake Bay problem

-### Week 11 &mdash; Exam 2 &mdash; Energy and Momentum Conservation in the Schwarzschild Metric
+### Week 11 &mdash; Exam 2 &mdash; Plunging

 * Monday, Nov.
 18 &mdash; [Exam 2](./exams/Exam2.nb.pdf) covering everything from Chapter 4 to Section 7.5 of *Spacetime Physics*, and Chapters 1 and 2 of *Exploring Black Holes*
 * Thursday, Nov.
-21 &mdash; Start Chapter 3 &mdash; The application of the Principle of Extremal Aging to paths in the Schwarzchild metric
+21 &mdash; Study Chapter 3 through Section 3-6 (through p.
+3-18) &mdash; We need two groups of two presenters from among those that didn't present the last two times, so that would be Jeremy, Kel, Rania, and Sasha &mdash; The two topics I can imagine being good to present are Sample Problem 2 (p.
+3-22) and Sample Problem 3 (p.
+3-25) &mdash; Problem Set 13 is [here](./assignments/ProblemSet13.nb.pdf) and in your file folders

 ### Week 12 &mdash;